-Please understand that the tool above delivers free translations into German or English based on machine translation methods.
+“The free translation software above delivers free translations into German or English based on machine translation methods.
 A free translation cannot replace a professional translation.
-Click here for a quote for professional translation into German or English.

 Links to Other Free Translation Services

 SDL FreeTranslation.com is a provider of free translation services for text, websites, and documents.
 German language included.

 Free online translator enhanced by dictionary definitions, pronunciations, synonyms, examples and supporting the 19 languages most used on the web incl.
 German.

 Google’s free service instantly translates words, phrases, and web pages between English and over 100 other languages incl.
 German.

 Collins Online Translator

 Use the free translator from Collins Dictionary to translate your German texts online.
 Translation available in more than 30 languages including English, Spanish, French, ..